Working in the UK

 If you are in doubt about your working hours limit, or you think there is an with the number of permitted working hours then check with the International Student Support team before you start working.

-This is permitted on a Tier 4 student visa, and you can work full time during your placement only if this is part of your degree programme.
+This is permitted on a Student Visa, and you can work full time during your placement only if this is part of your degree programme.
 The placement will also have to be approved by the University.
-There are some work placements which are prohibited – contact the Tier 4 Compliance team at the University for more information.
+There are some work placements which are prohibited – contact the Compliance team at the University for more information.

 Students in the UK on a Short Term Study visa are prohibited from working in the UK, either paid or unpaid.